-Here at B&B Press, we put a lot of effort into making sure you get what you need on time and our turnaround time is usually around x, depending on the project.
+Here at B&B Press, we put a lot of effort into making sure you get what you need on time.
 We aim to consistently provide you with the best quality in the shortest time without cutting corners.

 Prepare for Printing With Insights From Experts